 Personal Injury Protection (PIP)

-If you are injured in a car accident, personal injury protection, part of the no-fault policy, will pay all necessary medical bills with no maximum limit.
-It also covers up to 85% of your lost income for up to three years.
+If you are injured in a car accident, the personal injury protection, part of the no-fault policy, will pay all necessary medical bills with no maximum limit.
+It also covers up to 85% of your lost income for up to three years, but there is a monthly cap.

-This figure is revised yearly; as of October 2018, the monthly maximum is $5,700.
+The Michigan No-Fault wage loss benefits figure is revised yearly; the current maximum is $6,811 per month for the period of October 1, 2023, through September 30, 2024.
 Injured parties are also entitled to $20 a day for replacement services if they are unable to provide them for their family, this includes things such as yard work or housekeeping.

 Property Protection (PPI)